 (4) For the purposes of this and the 2 preceding sections —

-(a) the expression “officers” includes former officers; and
+(a) the expression officers includes former officers; and

-(b) the expression “agents” in relation to a company shall be deemed to include the bankers of the company and any persons employed by the company as auditors, whether those persons are or are not officers of the company.
+(b) the expression agents in relation to a company shall be deemed to include the bankers of the company and any persons employed by the company as auditors, whether those persons are or are not officers of the company.

 143. Power of Governor to appoint inspector